Skip to main content

 The Tomorrow's Engineers Code is a commitment to work toward common goals, or pledges, to increase the diversity and number of young people entering engineering careers.

-Students have the opportunity to use leading technology and industry-standard software, and are taught by experts with Chartered Engineer status.
-Students' learning experience is enhanced through the participation in competitions such as the IMechE Formula Student project, the IMechE Design Challenge competitions for Year 1 and 2 students, the Isle of Man TT-Bike race and the Caterham Academy Championship.
+Students have the opportunity to use leading technology and industry-standard software.
+They are taught by experts with Chartered Engineer status.
+Students' learning experience is enhanced through participation in competitions, such as the IMechE Formula Student project, the IMechE Design Challenge competitions for Year 1 and 2 students, the Isle of Man TT-Bike race and the Caterham Academy Championship.

-Kingston University is the UK's largest provider of undergraduate aerospace education, playing an important role in training aerospace engineers since 1912.
+Kingston University is the UK's largest provider of undergraduate aerospace education.
+It has played an important role in training aerospace engineers since 1912.

-We have a dedicated campus for engineering students at Roehampton Vale, on the outskirts of Kingston town centre and close to Richmond Park.
-Collaboration between academia and industry is integral to study at Kingston, and the delivery of courses is supported by the Industry Advisory Board and other professional bodies.
+We have a dedicated campus for engineering students at Roehampton Vale, within easy reach of Kingston town centre and Richmond Park.
+Collaboration between academia and industry is integral to study at Kingston; the delivery of courses is supported by the Industry Advisory Board and other professional bodies.

-Renowned companies are involved in course delivery, placements, final year projects and industry talks, from global leaders KLM Engineering, Marshall Aerospace and the Defence Group, Airbus UK, Astrium Eads, GE Aircraft, and Lockheed, to small and medium enterprises such as Aero Optimal, Aircraft Research Associates, and Aim Aviation.
+Renowned companies are involved in course delivery, placements, final year projects and industry talks.
+These range from global leaders KLM Engineering, Marshall Aerospace and the Defence Group, Airbus UK, Astrium Eads, GE Aircraft, and Lockheed, to small and medium enterprises such as Aero Optimal, Aircraft Research Associates, and Aim Aviation.

 We offer a wide-range of specialist facilities on site, supported with software technology and laboratory technicians.

 Whether you wish to study at foundation level or a Chartered Engineer route (MEng/BEng), when it comes to aerospace design, aircraft maintenance or space technology, you will find a course at Kingston University to suit your needs.